timkaechele/WorkingClass/README.md

 # WorkingClass [![Build Status](https://travis-ci.org/TimKaechele/WorkingClass.svg?branch=master)](https://travis-ci.org/TimKaechele/WorkingClass)

-WorkingClass is an human readable syntax to write tasklists.
+WorkingClass is a human readable syntax to write tasklists.
 Besides being easy to read it's fully parseable, so you can work with the tasks in Ruby.